To date, the IRC has helped thousands of Syrian refugee children and their families through the Building a Better Tomorrow programme.

 If you would like to hear more about the Building a Better Tomorrow programme, please reach out to Alaina Patterson: [email protected].
 You can also learn more about other areas of our work in Lebanon here.

-Thousands of children and their families have been supported through the Building a Better Tomorrow programme, here are three of their stories.
+Thousands of children and their families have been supported through the Building a Better Tomorrow programme, here are some of their stories.

 Maram* is a 45-year-old Syrian refugee mother with four children, including one daughter who is suffering from autism and epilepsy.
 When they fled the Syrian war to Lebanon, Maram’s husband became very ill and they were forced to be homeless for six months, with no money to pay for rent, food, or medication.
 They eventually received some assistance through ad hoc charity from within the local community, which enabled them to cover rent for a home.